A multi-disciplinary collaboration

 John Chweya Xavier–Field Officer

-BA in Journalism and Mass Media part-time student in Maseno University and a multimedia storyteller with text, video and photographs, also community member born and raised in kisumu, Kenya.
+BA in Journalism and Mass Media part-time student in Maseno University and a multimedia storyteller with text, video and photographs.